blackbone/blackbone.github.io/posts/ecs/1/index.md

 }
 ```

-At the same time, from the API point of view, it behaves like a component, you can also make selections, spin in systems, filter.
+At the same time, from the API point of view, it behaves like a component, you can also make selections, use in systems, filter.
 But 'under the hood' it is interpreted as a 'set of components'.

 That's all for now, time to pee and sleep.
 I will stop at each stage in more detail later and examine and measure everything in detail.